adamtigre/celo-tutorial/README.md

 ![testnet view](./pictures/6-testnet.PNG)

 ## What to do from here?
-Now that you have completely built a full-fledged smart contract that can solve a complex problem, you can do any or all of the following to improve this new skill set you just added to your knowledge box.
+Now that you have completely built a full-fledged smart contract that can solve a complex problem, you can do any or all of the following to improve this new skill set you just added to your knowledge box:

 - Write test cases for the smart contract
 - Build a front end that connect the contract to the blockchain